Azure-Samples/azure-sdk-for-go-samples/README.md

 1. set up authentication (see following)
 1. `go test -v ./network/` (or any package)

 To use service principal authentication, create a principal by running `az ad sp create-for-rbac -n "<yourAppName>"` and set the following environment variables.
-You can copy `.env.tpl` to a `.env` file in each package for ease of use.

 ```bash
 export AZURE_SUBSCRIPTION_ID=